yzh44yzh/erma/README.md

 Erma is a DSL language to describe and generate SQL queries.
 Erma is not a db driver.
 Erma doesn't connect to db, doesn't send requests.

-IT IS JUST PROTOTYPE, NOT READY TO USE.

 ## Samples